Author: Joyce Zhou

 - Move dimensions from row to filter

-- Principle 3: Put one form in one page.
+Step 3: Put one Form in one page

 Scoping pages down like this tends to optimize the user experience.
 If you're also following the first two principles, at this point you should have only a single, vertical scroll-bar on the page.

-Lay out the forms vertically, and try to give all the forms full height so you will not need another vertical scroll-bar inside the form.
-In that case you will get a page very similar to the web-page shown in the beginning of the article.
-On a small screen it will look like the one shown below.
+Lay out the forms vertically, and try to give all the forms full height so you won't need another vertical scrollbar within the Form.
+In that case you will get a page very similar to the webpage shown at the beginning of the article.
+On a small screen it will look like the one shown below:

-Another option for small screens is to avoid the page's vertical scroll-bar, and instead use the vertical scroll-bar within each form.
-This option is a good choice when smaller screens are more widely used in the client site, or when we have dynamic forms which start small, but have the potential to grow big.
-Below is the worst case page that a user would get.
+Another option for small screens is to avoid the page's vertical scroll-bar, and instead use the vertical scrollbar within each Form.
+This approach suits cases when the client site uses smaller screen, or when we have dynamic Forms which have the potential to grow big.
+Below is an example of a worst case scenario:

 Lastly, we need to also consider the purpose and usage of each Dashboard, respectively.
-Users may tend to use planning dashboards in the office where they have larger screens, while they may be accessing reporting Dashboards more often from their laptops.
-Remember, there's never a one-size-fits-all option when it comes to design, but hopefully these tips can help provide a good place to start.
+Users may tend to use planning Dashboards in the office where they have larger screens, while they may be accessing reporting Dashboards more often from their laptops.
+Remember, there's never a one-size-fits-all option when it comes to design, but hopefully these tips can help provide a good starting point.